bbeykal/estrogenic-compound-classification/README.md

     - Feature Density Plots

 ## Final Notes :pencil:
-The html RMarkdown of the original analysis can be found in this repository.
+The html RMarkdown of the original analysis can be found in this repository or view on [Texas A&M repository](https://parametric.tamu.edu/research/Onel_etAl_2019_Rmarkdown.html).
 This html file documents the session information with the specific versions of the R packages used in the analysis.

 Common errors faced running the codes: the packages or directories not found.
 Make sure the right pacakages are installed and the directories have the correct names.